SystemFw/blog/content/staging/paxos-failures.md

 - In those cases, there's mention of _multiple_ such values.
 Why are there multiple values if the register is write-once?

-And yet, believe it or not, this algorithm is the simplest thing that could possibly work if we want fault-tolerance, and we will show that by trying simpler algorithms and then relentlessly breaking them.
+And yet, believe it or not, this is the simplest thing that could possibly work if we want fault-tolerance, and we will show that by trying simpler algorithms and then relentlessly breaking them.

 ## Failing our way to Paxos